exoplatform/exo-documentation/docs/LDAP.rst

     -  :ref:`Quick start <LDAP.QuickStart>`
        A step by step tutorial for eXo Platform configuration with a directory server.

+    -  :ref:`How to map multiple DNs for users? <LDAP.MapDNsUsers>`
+       A step by step tutorial to map multiple DNs for users from your directory to eXo Platform.

+    -  :ref:`How to change default mandatory users attributes mapping? <LDAP.MandatoryUserAttributes>` A step by step tutorial to map default users attributes.

+    -  :ref:`How to map additional user attributes? <LDAP.AdditionalUserAttributes>`
+       A step by step tutorial to map additional users attributes than the default ones.

+    -  :ref:`How to map multiple DNs for groups? <LDAP.MultipleDNsGroups>`
+       A tutorial allowing to map multiple DNs for groups from your directory to eXo platform.

+    -  :ref:`How to map directory groups to a new eXo Platform group? <LDAP.NewPLFGroups>` A tutorial allowing to map your directory groups to new eXo platform groups.

+    -  :ref:`Configuration reference <LDAP.ConfigurationReference>`
+       A reference guide about PicketLink IDM configuration and eXO Platform configuration.

     -  :ref:`Frequently asked questions <LDAP.FAQ>`
        How to resolve some possible issues of a directory integration.